LewisResearchGroup/ProteomicsQC/README.md

 Lower values reduce web latency for large run lists by disabling expensive queue inspection earlier.
 Higher values increase strictness on smaller queues.

+## API Authentication

+All API endpoints require authentication.
+The API uses Django REST Framework with session-based authentication.
+Users must be logged in to access API endpoints.
+Attempting to access API endpoints without authentication will return a 403 Forbidden response.

+## MaxQuant Compatibility

+The server supports multiple MaxQuant versions:
+- MaxQuant 1.6.10.43
+- MaxQuant 2.4.12.0
+- MaxQuant 2.7.5.0

+The appropriate mqpar template is selected based on the MaxQuant version detected in the container.
+Newer versions (2.x) use .NET Core runtime, while older versions use Mono.

 ## Limitations
 The pipeline is restricted to single file setup which might conflict with the setup of some laboratories that split sample results into multiple files.
 The pipeline processes each file separately and independently.